akb825/DeepSea/modules/Scene/SceneLighting/README.md

 		* `maxCascades`: the maximum number of cascades for cascaded directional light shadows.
 Defaults to 4.
 		* `maxFirstSplitDistance`: maximum distance for the first split for cascaded shadows.
 Defaults to 100.
 		* `cascadeExpFactor`: exponential factor for cascaded shadows in the range \[0, 1\], where 0 uses linear distances between the splits and 1 is fully exponential.
 Defaults to 0.5.
+		* `paddingRatios`: ratio to apply to each dimension to padd the bounds for each cascade.
+For cascaded shadows, the same value will be used for each cascade.
+		* `paddingRatio`: ratio to apply to each dimension to pad the bounds.
+		* `minPaddings`: the minimum padding to apply to each direction of the bounds for each cascade.
+		* `minPadding`: the minimum padding to apply to each direction of the bounds.
+For cascaded shadows, the same value will be used for each cascade.
 		* `minDepthRanges`: minimum distance between the near and far planes for each cascade.
-Spot and point light shadows only use the first value.
-Can either be an array to set the cascade values or a float to set all 4 possible cascade values.
+		* `minDepthRange`: minimum distance between the  near and far planes.
+For cascaded shadows, the same value will be used for each cascade.
 		* `fadeStartDistance`: the distance to start fading out shadows.
 Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.
 		* `maxDistance`: the maximum distance to display shadows.
 Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.